nlesc-nano/ceiba-cli/docs/report.rst

 There are also the following optional keywords:
 ::

-   # Pattern to search for the result files (default "results*csv"
+   # Pattern to search for the result files (default "results*csv")
    pattern: "results*csv"

+   # The data to report is not associated to a job (default False)
+   is_standalone: True

 Jobs Metadata